Sightseeing in London As A Student? Check Out These 8 Unique Spots You Need To See

 Table of Contents

 There is no shortage of things to do in London, especially as a student!
-We know how boring it can be sitting in your student accommodation all day, so why not take a trip outside?
+We know how boring it can be sitting in your luxury student accommodation in London all day, so why not take a trip outside?

 You could go to Charing Cross and the National Portrait Gallery, down Shaftesbury Avenue to watch a show, go clubbing in Dalston or Hoxton, get cultural in Trafalgar Square or historical in Kensington at the Science Museum, Natural History Museum or V&A. But you already knew that.